-Arts Award has five levels, four of which are accredited on the QCF (Qualifications and Credit Framework).
-The highest level, Gold, carries 35 UCAS points.
+Arts Award has five levels, four of which are accredited on the the RQF (Regulated Qualifications Framework).
+The highest level, Gold, carries 16 UCAS points.
 More about Arts Award

+What am I agreeing to when I become a Supporter?
 When you sign up as an Arts Award Supporter, you accept our terms & conditions and confirm you have a Child Protection Policy.
+A child protection policy is a written or verbal statement about safeguarding children when they are interacting with your organisation.

 We investigate user complaints promptly and work to resolve any issues, but Trinity College London is not responsible for the quality of provision within any Supporter offer.

-A child protection policy is a written or verbal statement about safeguarding children when they are interacting with your organisation.
-A good place to start is the Safe Network.
+What about public liability insurance?
 Your organisation is likely to have public liability insurance as part of interacting with the public, you do not need to take anything out specifically to be part of Arts Award Supporter.